until 14 June

 AHMAD MALLAH & REBECCA LILLICH // KRÜGER are an Amsterdam-based performance duo who interweave the personal and the political and use open symbols to encourage reflection, introspection, and connection.

-During the opening of (un(h)armed, they will present Yalla Tnam (2026), a performance that explores surrealism and hypernormativity through song, gestures, and costumes.
-A video recording of the performance will be on view throughout the exhibition.
+During the opening of (un(h)armed, they presented Yalla Tnam (2026), a performance that explores surrealism and hypernormativity through song, gestures, and costumes.
+A video recording of the performance is on view during the exhibition.

 ROTS is a language artist researching with performances.
-For this exhibition they will crochet a gun that we can unravel together.
-And they are also working on some top secret other thing.
+For this exhibition they crocheted a gun that we will unravel together during the closing symposium on June 14th.

 AHMAD MALLAH is a Palestinian artist who was born and raised in Syria.
 His art explores themes such as war, diaspora, identity, gender, and the body.

-During (un(h)armed, Mallah’s paintings from the series I wish everything was different (2025) will be on view, in which he explores the weight of human suffering and the fragility of existence.
+During (un(h)armed, Mallah’s paintings from the series I wish everything was different (2025) are on view, in which he explores the weight of human suffering and the fragility of existence.

 Photo: Ahmad Mallah’s website